cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/01_getting_started.md

 ## Administration Modes
 Shieldoo Secure Network provides administrators with the following configuration modes:
-- __Simple Mode__ - Allows you to quickly set up your network without configuring any traffic restrictions.
+- __Admin__ - Allows you to quickly set up your network without configuring any traffic restrictions.
 By default, all network nodes (users or server) can access each other.
-- __Expert Mode__ - Allows advanced users to secure the network by establishing rules for filtering incoming and outgoing traffic passing between the network and its nodes (users and servers).
+- __Admin | Expert__ - Allows advanced users to secure the network by establishing rules for filtering incoming and outgoing traffic passing between the network and its nodes (users and servers).
+Learn about how you can enable Expert Mode, see in the [Access Management](/access_management/) chapter.

+## Users
+Users in a Shieldoo Secure Network are clients that can connect to servers.

+To learn how to invite users to your Shieldoo Secure Network, see the [Users](/users/) chapter.

 ## Servers
 Servers in a Shieldoo Secure Network are devices that users or other servers can connect to.

-To learn how to install servers in your Shieldoo Secure Network, see the [Servers](/servers/) chapter.

-## Attached Services
-Attached services are devices that run on the local network of a server (configured in Shieldoo), but on which Shieldoo cannot be installed (e.g. a printer).
+- __Attached Services__ are devices that run on the local network of a server (configured in Shieldoo), but on which Shieldoo cannot be installed (e.g. a printer).
 Shieldoo allows you to connect to such services directly without having to connect to their servers first.

-## Users
-Users in a Shieldoo Secure Network are clients that can connect to servers.

-To learn how to invite users to your Shieldoo Secure Network, see the [Users](/users/) chapter.
+To learn how to install servers and attached services in your Shieldoo Secure Network, see the [Servers](/servers/) chapter.

 ## Access Management Features
 The following features allow you to secure your Shieldoo Secure Network: